 Priaxor may be applied by ground, air or through chemigation.
 Do not apply more than 16 fl oz/A per season.
+Do not apply more than two applications per season.

 Targeted diseases: Rust (Puccinia helianthi), White mold (Sclerotinia sclerotiorum).

 Restrictions: Apply when conditions favor disease development.
 Do not apply within 21 days of harvest.
 Do not apply more than 8 oz of product/A per year.
 Do not apply more than two applications per season.